 Dense phase conveying is a process for shifting equipment across various light and heavy industries.
 It moves materials gently along the bottom of the pipeline using high pressure and small gas volumes as it passes from one silo to the next through enclosed pipelines.
 One of the two primary pneumatic techniques is dense phase conveying, often known as non-suspension flow.
 Read More…

-Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity and mixture homogeneity.
-Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the automated conveyors feature patented...$$$
+Volkmann designs and manufactures hygienic, explosion-proof pneumatic vacuum conveying systems to safely transfer powders, pellets, granules, tablets, and other bulk materials from one point in a process to another while safeguarding particle integrity.
+Proven worldwide in transferring foods, chemicals, pharmaceuticals, and more, the patented, automated conveyors eliminate the potential for...

 The other technique is known as dilute phase conveying.
 The primary distinctions between the two methods are pressure, the characteristics of the solids, and the rate of conveying speed.
 Transporting abrasive, brittle, or heavy materials like sand, soil, minerals, food, paper scraps, and boulders is specifically covered by dense phase conveying.